velmer/saps-engine/docs/archiver-install.md

  # Catalogue database URL prefix (ex.: jdbc:postgresql://)
  datastore_url_prefix=

- # Catalogue database ip  (ask your admnistrator for the following info)
+ # Catalogue database ip  (Catalogue info should be the same of the installation of Scheduler)
  datastore_ip=

  # Catalogue database port